Megathrust earthquake: Terminology and mechanism

 The term megathrust refers to an extremely large thrust fault, typically formed at the plate interface along a subduction zone, such as the Sunda megathrust.
 However, the term is also occasionally applied to large thrust faults in continental collision zones, such as the Himalayan megathrust.
 A megathrust fault can be 1000 km long.

 A thrust fault is a type of reverse fault, in which the rock above the fault is displaced upwards relative to the rock below the fault.
 This distinguishes reverse faults from normal faults, where the rock above the fault is displaced downwards, or strike-slip faults, where the rock on one side of the fault is displaced horizontally with respect to the other side.
 Thrust faults are distinguished from other reverse faults because they dip at a relatively shallow angle, typically less than 45°, and show large displacements.
 In effect, the rocks above the fault have been thrust over the rocks below the fault.
 Thrust faults are characteristic of areas where the Earth's crust is being compressed by tectonic forces.

 Megathrust faults occur where two tectonic plates collide.
 When one of the plates is composed of oceanic lithosphere, it dives beneath the other plate (called the overriding plate) and sinks into the Earth's mantle as a slab.
 The contact between the colliding plates is the megathrust fault, where the rock of the overriding plate is displaced upwards relative to the rock of the descending slab.
 Friction along the megathrust fault can lock the plates together, and the subduction forces then build up strain in the two plates.
 A megathrust earthquake takes place when the fault ruptures, allowing the plates to abruptly move past each other to release the accumulated strain energy.

 Occurrence and characteristics

 Megathrust earthquakes are almost exclusive to tectonic subduction zones and are often associated with the Pacific and Indian Oceans.
-These subduction zones are not only responsible for megathrust earthquakes but are also largely responsible for the volcanic activity associated with the Pacific Ring of Fire.
+These subduction zones are also largely responsible for the volcanic activity associated with the Pacific Ring of Fire.

-Since the earthquakes associated with these subduction zones deform the ocean floor, they often generate a significant series of tsunami waves.
-Subduction zone earthquakes are also known to produce intense shaking and ground movements for significant periods of time that can last for up to 3-5 minutes.
+Since these earthquakes deform the ocean floor, they often generate strong tsunami waves.
+Subduction zone earthquakes are also known to produce intense shaking and ground movements that can last for up to 3–5 minutes.